 Re-Energise Magnesium Powder

-A nutritious and replenishing, high-dose magnesium powder that has become a cult favourite helping thousands of people around the world on their health journey.
+A nutritious and replenishing, high-dose magnesium powder that has become a cult favorite helping thousands of people around the world on their health journey.

 Balance your magnesium the natural way.

 - Includes a therapeutic dose of L-Glutamine to eliminate bloating

 - Includes a therapeutic dose of Vitamin C

 - Full of antioxidants to help protect the body from life's nasties